Applications for Fall 2022 will be accepted starting October 2021 and will be due March 1, 2022.

 - If you have been out of school or do not have faculty who can write you a strong letter, you may use a letter from an employer.
 Encourage your recommenders to speculate about your success with graduate study, focusing on their evaluation of your reading, writing, oral communication, and critical thinking skills as well as your work ethic.

 - Personal references (i.e., from a friend or family member) are not recommended.

 - Transcripts from ALL institutions you have attended are required, except SJSU.
 If you are a transfer from a community college, you will need your community college transcripts.
 If you are a graduate (or current student) of SJSU, you do not need to request SJSU transcripts.

 - Transcripts must be official.

 - Most schools will deliver electronic transcripts.
 These should be sent directly from the institution and should be emailed to email@example.com.
-All mailed transcripts should be sealed and unopened.
-Transcripts sent by mail should be sent to:
+Transcripts that must be sent by mail should be sent to: